Full-path localization of directed polymers: Reduction to independent subintervals

-Assuming this result, it remains to show that the same overlapping distinguished path can be taken in all $L$ regular subintervals (i.e.~exchanging the intersection and the union in the above display).
+Assuming this result, it remains to show that the same overlapping distinguished path can be taken in all $L$ regular subintervals (\textit{i.e.}~exchanging the intersection and the union displayed above).
 We now argue that this can be done by increasing $J$ an $O(1)$ amount and choosing $\delta$ appropriately smaller.

 \begin{proof}[Proof of Theorem \ref{weak_main_thm}] Let $\eps > 0$ and a positive integer $L$ be given.
 Then take $J$, $N_*$, and $\delta\in(0,1]$ as in Theorem \ref{weaker_main_thm} so that for all $N\geq N_*$, the following event occurs with $\P$-probability at least $1-\eps$.
-There exists a random set of paths $\DDD_1 = \{\sigma^1,\dots,\sigma^J\}\subset\Sigma$ such that \eeq{ \mu_{N,\beta}\bigg(\bigcap_{\ell=1}^L\bigcup_{\sigma'\in\DDD_1} \big\{\sigma\in\Sigma: R^{(\ell)}(\sigma',\sigma)\geq\delta\big\}\bigg) \geq 1 - \eps. } We will henceforth assume this event occurs.
+There exists a random set of paths $\DDD_1 = \{\sigma^1,\dots,\sigma^J\}\subset\Sigma$ such that \eeq{ \mu_{N,\beta}\bigg(\bigcap_{\ell=1}^L\bigcup_{\sigma'\in\DDD_1} \big\{\sigma\in\Sigma:\, R^{(\ell)}(\sigma',\sigma)\geq\delta\big\}\bigg) \geq 1 - \eps. } We will henceforth assume this event occurs.

 Set $K \coloneqq \lceil 12/\delta \rceil$.
-By possibly making $N_*$ larger, we may assume $N$ is such that \eeq{ \lfloor N/L\rfloor \geq K. } We note for later that this assumption implies \eeq{ \Big\lceil \frac{\lceil N/L\rceil}{K}\Big\rceil \stackref{trivial_bd_1}{\leq} \Big\lceil \frac{ 2N/L}{K}\Big\rceil \leq \frac{ 3N/L}{K}, } and also that $\delta \leq 1$ implies \eeq{ \frac{12}{\delta} \leq K \leq \frac{12}{\delta}+1\leq \frac{13}{\delta}. } Given $\DDD_1$, let us perform the following inductive procedure.
+By possibly making $N_*$ larger, we may assume $N$ is such that \eq{ \lfloor N/L\rfloor \geq K. } We note for later that this assumption implies \eeq{ \Big\lceil \frac{\lceil N/L\rceil}{K}\Big\rceil \stackref{trivial_bd_1}{\leq} \Big\lceil \frac{ 2N/L}{K}\Big\rceil \leq \frac{ 3N/L}{K}, } and also that $\delta \leq 1$ implies \eeq{ \frac{12}{\delta} \leq K \leq \frac{12}{\delta}+1\leq \frac{13}{\delta}. } Given $\DDD_1$, let us perform the following inductive procedure.